 \subsection{P2P Energy Sharing}

-Let us recall the basic requirements of the traditional energy infrastructure, here not considering other forms of energy other than electricity for the purpose of simplicity.
-Consumers must match their consumption by importing from the grid their electricity demand, whereas prosumers use in priority their local generation (\eg{} PV panels); in case of surplus, it is sold to the grid, while in the opposite situation, prosumers must import electricity from the grid.
-The situation complicates as soon as a prosumer is equipped with both electricity production and storage, \ie{} needing online decisions whether to store surplus or sell it to the grid, and whether to use stored electricity or rather buy it from the grid.
+Let us recall the basic requirements of the traditional energy infrastructure, considering only electricity as energy for the purpose of simplicity.
+Consumers must match their consumption by importing from the grid their electricity demand, whereas prosumers use in priority their local generation (\eg{} PV panels); in case of surplus, the energy is sold to the grid, while in the opposite situation, prosumers must import electricity from the grid.
+The situation complicates for prosumers equipped with both electricity production and storage, as they need to take online decisions whether to store the surplus or sell it to the grid, and whether to use stored electricity or rather buy it from the grid.

-Set in the context of increasing decentralization of the energy infrastructure, \textit{P2P energy sharing} (see Figure~\ref{fig:simple_fig}) consists in forming local energy communities of cooperative end-users.
+Set in the context of increasing decentralization of the energy infrastructure, \textit{P2P energy sharing} (see Fig.~\ref{fig:simple_fig}) consists in forming local \textit{energy communities} of cooperative end-users.
 The goal is to make the most of the distributed resources and hence achieve even greater cost reductions.
 However, this means that participants need now to consider also the state and decisions of the other actors in order to coordinate and optimize the benefits of their local resources.
-Coordination takes place at regular time intervals (\eg{} 1 hour), where any consumption within a community can be offset by importing the equivalent amount of electricity from a peer.
-Such an exchange can get instantly gratified leading to a local trading market~\cite{paudel2018peer,zhang2019two}.
-Since there is an inherent infrastructure cost to allow and maintain energy exchanges between a large number of end-users, exchanges have been restrained to occur within independent \textit{long-term communities} of end-users~\cite{long2018peer, heinisch2019organizing, chau2020approximately, duvignau2021benefits} that can last for month(s) or year(s).
-At the end of predetermined billing periods, each user pays an electricity bill taking into account all exchanges that occurred within the said period.
+In such energy communities, any energy consumption can be offset by importing the equivalent amount of electricity from a peer; such an exchange may get instantly gratified leading to a local trading market~\cite{paudel2018peer,zhang2019two}.
+At regular time intervals (\eg{} 1 hour), the community needs to coordinate the usage of energy resources (e.g. which battery system(s) to charge or discharge and by how much, and by consequence how much energy needs to be traded with the central grid).
+Since there is an inherent infrastructure cost to allow and maintain energy exchanges among a large number of end-users, exchanges have been restrained to occur within independent \textit{long-term communities} of end-users~\cite{long2018peer, heinisch2019organizing, chau2023approximately, duvignau2021benefits} that can last for month(s) or year(s).
+At the end of predetermined billing periods, each user pays an electricity bill taking into account their own consumption and all exchanges that occurred within the said period.